 Population forecasts prepared by forecast.id predict a population of 14,600 by 2041 representing an increase of 3,384 people, or 30.17%, from 2021.
+From this projection, density calculations suggest that the PSP area may accommodate an increase of approximately 1,050-1,450 additional dwellings which may result in an increase in residents of between 2,300 and 3,200 under a conservative or moderate growth scenario respectively.
 Whilst it is not expected the Town Centre Precinct will accommodate the entire increase in residential population, it is expected to play a significant role in providing housing options and serving the commercial and infrastructure needs of the expanded population for the Precinct and broader local government area.